 Some kids love talking about school.
-With others, it’s like pulling teeth to get them to share even a few details about their day—especially if there are things going on that are upsetting them, like bullying or struggling in school.
+With others, it’s like pulling teeth to get them to share even a few details about their day — especially if something’s upsetting them, like bullying or struggling in school.

 If your child is on the quieter side or is very private, there are ways to ask questions that will open up a conversation instead of shutting one down.
-Here are some key concepts for starting a dialogue.
+Here are some key things to keep in mind.

 1. Ask open-ended questions.
-If you ask a question that can be answered with one word—yes or no—that’s what you’ll get.
+If you ask a question that can be answered with one word — yes or no — that’s what you’ll get.
 A one-word answer.
 Try asking open-ended questions instead.

 Example: “What was the best thing you did at school today?”